aiDAPTIV-Phison/aiDAPTIV/README.md

 ---

-For full installation steps, supported OS details, and performance tuning, see the [Installation Guide](https://github.com/atp224/aiDAPTIVTestPage/tree/f208f0fc7650f9ed36942aff18a351ff37f1a0e8/Page_Sections/Installation).
+For full installation steps, supported OS details, and performance tuning, see the [User Manual](https://github.com/atp224/aiDAPTIVTestPage/blob/9f4e564a1e0063a140170a4dcb12db197cd9235f/assets/user_manual.pdf).

 ---